mac-theobio/McMasterPandemic/notes/indexing/tmb_data_struct_v2.md

  in the rate matrix that need to be updated.
 It includes the indices of the elements that depend on either the state vector (0.0.2), or time-varying parameters (0.0.3 or 0.0.4), or both.
-At each simulation step, we will update only those elements specified by updateidx.
+At each simulation step, we will update only those elements specified by *updateidx*.
 The drawback of this design is that elements that only depends on piece-wise parameters (0.0.3) are updated at each step although they only need to be updated at certain breaks.
  - *update_indices* (**removed**): a second set of *from* *to*, etc for